Teradata/developer-resources/docs/manage-ai-unlimited/add-collaborators.md

 [placeholder]

-***from Artur: User are added to the project by github/gitlab, if users are added before deploy then they are all created automatically as part of the deployment.
-If users are added there after deploy then %project_engine_update_users need to be used to update and create new users in the deployed engine.***
+"Users are added to the project by github/gitlab, if users are added before deploy then they are all created automatically as part of the deployment.
+If users are added there after deploy then %project_engine_update_users need to be used to update and create new users in the deployed engine."